Ripple price prediction: What’s next for XRP?

 At the heart of the court hearing is whether or not XRP, which operates globally, can be placed under the jurisdiction of the SEC, which can only operate within the US.
 One potential upshot of an SEC win could be that more cryptos will be found to have been acting unlawfully in the US, which could have a massive negative impact on the market as a whole.

 However, the case is unlikely to be over until 2023 at the earliest, so we shall have to wait and see what happens and what Judge Torres’ ruling may be.
 There was some good news in June 2022, when a judge ruled that a speech by former SEC director William Hinman could be used in evidence by Ripple.
 The following month, the court was still deciding whether certain evidence could, or could not, be heard in the case.
 This included testimony from pro-crypto lawyer John Deaton as to whether certain witnesses on the SEC’s side were eligible for consideration as experts, and whether they were able to give their evidence without revealing their identities.
+In August, a judge granted Ripple permission to issue a subpoena to authenticate videos of SEC officials public remarks.

 Before we take a look at the Ripple price prediction, though, let’s take a look at the XRP price history.
 The important thing to note here is that, while past performance is never any indicator of future results, knowing how the XRP coin has behaved in the past can give some much-needed context when both examining and making an XRP price prediction.